unegma/unegma.place/README.md

-TODO WHY IS IT SAYING AWS SECRET KEY IN THIS REPO?
+TODO WHY IS IT SAYING AWS SECRET KEY IN THIS REPO? (check history, was in .sst/debug.log)